 While Jack Veneno seems like a decent and moral man, considering that he is still kayfabing anybody who will listen, we must take his comment with the necessary grain of salt.

-In a huge slip up by someone in the editing department of a news special, we can see more clearly that the referee is signaling that the match was over and the announcer is heard saying, “The bell has rung,” right before the referee counts to two.
+In a huge slip-up by someone in the editing department of a news special, we can see more clearly that the referee is signaling that the match was over, and the announcer is heard saying, "The bell has rung," right before the referee counts to two.
 At no point is he heard saying Jack Veneno has been declared the winner.
-Below you can watch the footage where the referee clearly signals that time has expired and it is not while Naitch is in a sleeper hold either.
+Below you can watch the footage where the referee clearly signals that time has expired, and it is not while Naitch is in a sleeper hold either.

 WATCH: Time expires while Ric Flair is pinned on the mat

-Still, to this day, many in the media still take this match as the one where Jack Veneno won the NWA title fair and square.
+Still, to this day, many in the media take this match as the one where Jack Veneno won the NWA title fair and square.
 Might this be because, to my knowledge, there is no existing footage of the rematch that took place seven months later on August 29th?
 It seems like the people only talk about the first match and not the second.
-What is ingrained in the minds of the people is that “Jack Veneno defeated Ric Flair and became world champion,” and any other details seem to be blurred by the passage of time.
+What is ingrained in the people’s minds is that "Jack Veneno defeated Ric Flair and became world champion," and any other details seem to be blurred by the passage of time.

 The Rematch Between Ric Flair and Jack Veneno